tewhatuora/api-standards/docs/api-security/04-SecurityControls.md

 #### c_hash (Code Hash)

 - Used in the authorisation code flow when using response_type=code id_token
-- The response to the client is a code and and the first id_token
+- The response to the client is a code and the first id_token
 - The id_token signature is validates by obtaining the JWKS from the the Authorisation Server JWK endpoint
-- parsing the id_token the c_hash is found and using SHA-256 (defined in the header of the id_token "alg") compares the code with the c_hash
+- Parsing the id_token the c_hash is found and using SHA-256 (defined in the header of the id_token "alg") compares the code with the c_hash

 #### at_hash (Access Token Hash)

 - Used in the authorisation code flow when using response_type=code id_token
 - The response to the client when the code is presented to the token endpoint is a JWT access token and and id_token
-- The id_token signature is validates by obtaining the JWKS from the the Authorisation Server JWK endpoint
+- The id_token signature is validated by obtaining the JWKS from the the Authorisation Server JWK endpoint
-- parsing the id_token the at_hash is found and using SHA-256 (defined in the header of the id_token "alg") compares the access token with the at_hash
+- Parsing the id_token the at_hash is found and using SHA-256 (defined in the header of the id_token "alg") compares the access token with the at_hash
-- provides Access token integrity
+- Provides Access token integrity

 #### s_hash (State Hash)

 - Used in the authorisation code flow and implicit flow when using response_type=code id_token the authorisation request includes a state value created by the client
 - The response to the client is a code and and the first id_token
-- The id_token signature is validates by obtaining the JWKS from the the Authorisation Server JWK endpoint
+- The id_token signature is validated by obtaining the JWKS from the the Authorisation Server JWK endpoint
-- parsing the id_token the s_hash is found and using SHA-256 (defined in the header of the id_token "alg") compares the state with the s_hash
+- Parsing the id_token the s_hash is found and using SHA-256 (defined in the header of the id_token "alg") compares the state with the s_hash

 ### State (Integrity)